Towards Healthcare

 Segmental Insights

-By type, the oral drugs segment held the largest share of the factor Xa inhibitors market in 2023.
+By type, the oral drugs segment held the largest share of the market.
 Along with ease and compliance, the medication's pharmacokinetic and pharmacodynamic properties also affect how the drug is administered.
 Therefore, it is crucial to understand the characteristics of the various routes and associated tactics.
 Oral administration is one of the most widely used, practical, and cost-effective ways to deliver medication.
 The small intestine is usually where most drug absorption takes place, and the amount of drug absorbed via the intestinal epithelium influences the bioavailability of the treatment.

-By application, the atrial fibrillation segment held a significant share of the factor Xa inhibitors market in 2023.
+By application, the atrial fibrillation segment held a significant share of the market.
 It is atrial fibrillation that causes strokes most frequently.
 Patients with atrial fibrillation who get anticoagulant treatment have a lower risk of stroke and other embolic consequences.
 Projected studies indicate that by 2050, there will be 15.9 million Americans with AF, and by 2060, there will be 17.9 million in Europe.

 Recent Developments